“You are what your deep, driving desire is,

 That moment and never again, will I forget the smile on her lips and blessings in her eyes.

 There was a silence in the coach, eyes upon me and the eunuch.
-I was looked up by the ladies for not offering some extra money but for understanding feelings of a human being.
+I was looked up to by the ladies for not offering some extra money but for understanding the feelings of a human being.

-The satisfaction gained from caring, sharing and giving opens the floodgates of abundance and inner peace.
+The satisfaction gained from caring, sharing, and giving opens the floodgates of abundance and inner peace.
 Lots of thoughts are centered around this philosophy of sharing and living with all living beings on the earth, but is the philosophy wheeled into an act by each one of us?

 Never again the eunuch approached me for tips anymore.
 Maybe it is a sign of obligation or thankfulness or what I do not know.
 But here I am sitting in my favorite window corner waiting to hear out desires coming from every corner of the universe.